 - Watch youtube videos on at-home exercises

 This is just a list to get you started thinking about what the options are out there and to get you going.
-Choose whatever fits with your lifestyle and fitness goals, and allows you some regular exercise.
+Choose whatever fits your lifestyle and fitness goals and allows you some regular exercise.

 In the same way, your diet should fit your goals for your health.
 Are you trying to lose weight?
 Do you need to reduce cholesterol?
 How are your triglycerides doing?
 If you haven’t been checked recently, first go do that.
 Then, figure out what it is you need to do to be healthier and feel better and then incorporate a diet that helps you in those areas.

-In addition, having a cheat day, or a day where you maybe don’t feel like working out or eating healthy doesn’t mean your entire fitness and health goes out the window.
+In addition, having a cheat day, or a day where you maybe don’t feel like working out or eating healthy, doesn’t mean your entire fitness and health goes out the window.
 You’re more likely to succeed in attaining your goals if you persist; don’t let one bad day continue on into a bad week.
-Instead, the next day, start up again with your exercise and your mindful eating.
+Instead, start up again the next day with your exercise and mindful eating.
 So long as you keep going and keep moving forward, you’ll achieve your goals.

 I’m a huge advocate for everyone seeing a therapist.
-I started seeing one a few years ago, and even though she’s told me to stop coming, I still go.
-Checking in with someone and unloading your stress and receiving solid objective feedback is unparalleled.
+I started seeing one a few years ago, and even though she told me to stop coming, I still go.
+Checking in with someone and unloading your stress, and receiving solid objective feedback is unparalleled.
 We don’t talk about or take care of our mental health enough.

-If you aren’t in a place where you can, or want, to go for therapy, then might I suggest this instead:
+If you aren’t in a place where you can or want, to go for therapy, then consider these alternatives: